realprogrammersusevim/Coding-2.0/Shell/Tengwar Transcriber/ptt/README.md

 conversion into Dan Smith's encoding is also provided.

-INSTALLATION AND REQUISITES
+## INSTALLATION AND REQUISITES

 Being a Perl script, ptt needs a working Perl instalation.
 This should be no problem for Linux users.
-Windows, MacOs and other OS users may have to download and install Perl, I don't know.
+Windows, MacOS and other OS users may have to download and install Perl, I don't know.

 In order to transcribe texts, an appropriate mode file for the language